-1The provisions governing programs made for basic cable formerly appeared in Article 15.B.16. of the 1981 and 1985 Basic Agreements.
+&lt;sup>1The provisions governing programs made for basic cable formerly appeared in Article 15.B.16. of the 1981 and 1985 Basic Agreements.

-Company send to the Guild a copy of any writer's executed contract for employment on a Program within one (1) week after receipt by Company of such executed contract; and (d) the requirement that the Company notify the Guild of its intention to produce such a program at least thirty (30) days prior to commencement of production; provided, however, that with respect to material written to be part of such a Program, this subparagraph 2.a.(2) shall apply to continuity material only when such material is written to be a part of a Program originally produced for exhibition on basic cable (as distinguished from a program originally produced for exhibition in another medium).
+days following the commencement of his or her employment and the requirement that the Company send to the Guild a copy of any writer's executed contract for employment on a Program within one (1) week after receipt by Company of such executed contract; and (d) the requirement that the Company notify the Guild of its intention to produce such a program at least thirty (30) days prior to commencement of production; provided, however, that with respect to material written to be part of such a Program, this subparagraph 2.a.(2) shall apply to continuity material only when such material is written to be a part of a Program originally produced for exhibition on basic cable (as distinguished from a program originally produced for exhibition in another medium).

 - (3) The employment of a writer for a dramatic program one (1) hour or longer which is to be produced in the United States for basic cable television under a budget less than (i) \$530,000 for a one (1) hour program; (ii) \$850,000 for a ninety (90) minute program; or (iii) \$1,250,000 for a two (2) hour or longer program (other than one covered by Paragraph 2.a.(2) above) shall be subject to the requirement that the Company notify the Guild of its intention to produce the program at least thirty (30) days prior to commencement of production. - b.
-With respect to the terms and conditions for the employment of writers and the acquisition of literary material from professional writers (as defined in Article 1.C.1.b.) for "high budget" dramatic programs and other programs to which Company has elected to apply this subparagraph 2.b., Company shall elect whether the provisions of subparagraphs (1), (2) or (3) below shall apply.
+With respect to the terms and conditions for the employment of writers and the acquisition of literary material from professional writers (as defined in Article 1.C.1.b.) for "high budget" dramatic programs and other programs to which Company has elected to apply this subparagraph 2.b., Company shall elect whether the provisions of subparagraphs (2)b.(2), (3) or (4) below shall apply.
 For purposes of this Appendix C, "high budget" programs shall mean programs the negative costs of which equal or exceed the following amounts: